-Organisations processing personal data (which may include employee data, customer data, and business contact information) must comply with the General Data Protection Regulation, which is applicable since May 25 2018, and with the Belgian Data Protection Act which also entered into force on the same day.
+Organisations processing personal data (which includes employee data, customer data, and business contact information) must comply with the General Data Protection Regulation, which is applicable since May 25 2018, and with the Belgian DPA Act which also entered into force on the dame day.

-Organisations must therefore ensure that their use of personal data complies with the data protection principles stipulated in the General Data Protection Regulation.
-Such principles concern the obligations of, among others, transparency (informing the data subjects about the details of the processing activities), security, fairness, and data quality, to respect the rights of data subjects and a limited retention period.
+Organisations must therefore ensure their use of personal data complies with the data protection standards.
+These impose obligations of transparency (information of data subjects), security, fairness and data quality, to respect the rights of data subjects and a limited retention period.

-Maintaining a record of their processing activities, implementing a data privacy impact assessment, and designating a Data Protection Officer when required is also among the organisations' obligations under the General Data Protection Regulation.
+Maintaining a record of their processing activities, implementing a data privacy impact assessment and designating a Data Protection Officer when required is also among the organisations' obligations under the General Data Protection Regulation.